rumca-js/RSS-Link-Database/README.md

  - contains articles that I have selected as intresting, or noteworthy, or funny, or whathever
  - files are split by 'language' and 'year' categories
- - three file formats: JSON, markdown, rss
+ - three file formats: JSON, markdown, RSS
  - markdown file is generated as a form of preview, JSON can be reused, imported
  - links are highlighted, but that does not necessarily mean something is endorsed.
 It shows particular intrest in topic.
 It is indication of importance

 ## Sources

- - provided in sources.json file
+ - provided in the sources.json file
  - provides information about sources, like title, url, langugage

 ## Data analysis